Strategies to help your child cope with fear

 A child’s fears, both real and imagined, can surface at any time.
 While it is common enough for all children to experience fears at different points in their growing up years, this can turn into anxiety and very real emotional distress if left unchecked for a prolonged period.

 Often, the biggest challenge for parents and caregivers is striking a balance between empathising with the child, without feeding their fears.
-Here are 3 strategies to try with your child.
+Here are three strategies to try with your child.

 Talk about their fears